Mobilk - Ooredoo Q.P.S.C. (“Ooredoo”) - Ticker: ORDS today announced results for the year ended 31 December 2018.

 Ooredoo Myanmar increased its customer base by 21% to 9.6 million customers as it continues to serve Myanmar’s urban and rural populations.
 Its 4G network leads the market and now serves 300 townships covering more than 54% of the country’s population with Ookla recognizing the service as the fastest 4G network in the country.

-Ooredoo today announced at Mobile World Congress a new partnership with Google to become the MENA regions first telecommunications company to launch..
+Ooredoo today announced at Mobile World Congress a new partnership with Google to become the MENA regions first telecommunications company to launch a data plan management system.
+The service can be accessed by voice with the Google Assistant, enhancing the experiences of millions of customers by..